grosser/kennel/Readme.md

 <!-- NOT IN template/Readme.md  -->
 ## Install

- - create a new private `kennel` repo for your organization, clone this repo, push the contents of the `template` folder into the private repo
+ - create a new private `kennel` repo for your organization (do not fork this repo)
+ - use the template folder as starting point:
+    ```
+    git clone git@github.com:your-org/kennel.git
+    git clone git@github.com:grosser/kennel.git seed
+    mv seed/teamplate/* kennel/
+    cd kennel && git add . && git commit -m 'initial'
+    ```
+ - add a basic projects and teams so others can copy-paste to get started
+ - setup travis build for your repo
  - uncomment `.travis.yml` section for automated github PR feedback and datadog updates on merge
- - setup travis build for the repo
- - add a basic projects and teams so others can copy-paste to get started
+ - follow `Setup` in your repos Readme.md
 <!-- NOT IN -->

 ## Structure